 Please see below a link to take you through to a message from the Chair of the Western CEF, Andy Pound, along with the on-line survey.

-The next meeting of the Western CEF Partnership Board will be on Tuesday 3 September 2019, venue to be advised, at 7.00 pm.
+The next meeting of the Western CEF Partnership Board will be on Tuesday 21 January 2020, at Fairburn Sports and Community Centre, at 7.00 pm.
 The deadline for funding applications will be 12 noon on Friday 10 January 2020.
 Please ensure your application is completed correctly by referring to the information on the funding pages.